English

 Reading at Southwark Primary School

-We know that reading opens up exciting new worlds, and as a school, we have very carefully designed a reading curriculum that not only teaches the wide array of skills needed to move from ‘learning to read’ to ‘reading to learn’, but also that enables our children to explore a brilliant range of books and authors, discovering a wealth of knowledge and vocabulary, as well as igniting children’s passions and individuality.
+At Southwark, reading is a priority.
+We strive to teach our children to read as quickly as possible and our vision is for all pupils to leave us as ‘life-long readers’.
+We know that reading opens up exciting new worlds, and as a school, we have very carefully designed a reading curriculum that not only teaches the wide array of skills needed to move from ‘learning to read’ to ‘reading to learn’, but also a curriculum that enables our children to explore a brilliant range of books and authors, developing a wealth of knowledge, vocabulary and comprehension skills, as well as igniting children’s passions and individuality.
+Our approach to reading is underpinned by Scarborough’s Reading Rope (2001).
+We understand that language comprehension and word recognition have to work in unison to develop skills reading.

 READING FOR PLEASURE

 We endeavour to create learning environments throughout school that inspire children to want to read.
 In EYFS and Year 1, this includes wonderful indoor reading areas, which not only contain stimulating texts for children to share, but also include storytelling props to allow children to bring texts to life and develop children’s language.
-We are in the process of developing high quality outdoor reading areas to mirror the indoor areas.
-In Years 2 to 6, each classroom has a Class Library, which include a range of books written by the Author of the Moment, as well as other engaging and age appropriate books to enjoy.
+In Years 2 to 6, each

+classroom has a Class Library, which include a range of quality texts to ignite children’s passion for reading.
 As a school, we have invested in a carefully selected, ever evolving range of books that we hope will not only deeply engage children but also represent different cultures and backgrounds, and explore important modern topics and values.

 READING AT HOME